- Religion and Philosophy

 --Mary Ellen O'Toole.
 Ph.D.

-Take the case of Bernie Madoff, who cheated investors by "creating a sanctuary of false safety."
+Take the case of Bernie Madoff who cheated investors by "creating a sanctuary of false safety."
 Madoff was a highly respected investor who was actually a master con artist.
 He could even manipulate investor's gut feelings.
-Evil knows how to work its' magic, but make no mistake, that which is inherently wicked has no goodwill nor any kind intentions---EVER.
+Evil knows how to work its' magic.
+Make no mistake, that which is inherently wicked has no goodwill nor any kind intentions---EVER.
 Evil's only goal is to accumulate power, to remain extant and to create destruction.
 Evil feeds off of negative energy and the foolish choices of humans.

 Evil Is Seductive

-One cannot passively accept anything that seems appealing, and expect to avoid evil.
+We must mever passively accept everything that seems appealing.
 Everything is not beautiful in its' own way.
 The point here is that evil exists whether you believes in it or not.
-Evil is highly seductive.
-Evil spirits can make you to believe that you are wiser and more powerful than other people by appealing to your pride.
-However, its' false assurance will ultimately chip away at your humanity and your humility.
-Therefore, it behooves humans to become more discerning in order to remain safe.
+Evil is highly secretive and highly seductive.
+Evil spirits can cause you to believe that you are wiser and more powerful than other people by appealing to your pride.
+However, these false assurance will ultimately chip away at your your common sense and your humanity.
+Therefore, it behooves humans to become more discerning and less naive.
 That being said, one need not become obsessed with evil, for to dwell on it excessively is to give it more attention and power than it deserves.
 However, we must be aware that evil exists and that it is always malevolent and harmful, if not outright murderous.

-For example, good parents try to teach their children to beware of strangers no matter how many ice cream treats or puppies a stranger offers them.
-But to those little ones, who have never been forewarned, the temptation to be deceived and seduced by promises of pleasure is already a lost battle.
+For example, good parents try to teach their children to beware of strangers, no matter how many ice cream treats, candies or puppies a stranger offers them.
+But to those little ones who have never been forewarned, the temptation to be deceived and seduced by promises of pleasure is already a lost battle.
 Even children who have been warned about danger are easily deceived.
 The very same premise applies to adults.
-Most of us like to think we know better than to engage with malevolence.
-We flatter ourselves, believing we can trust our instincts.
-In most cases, this belief is false.
+Most of us like to think we know better than to engage with anything malevolent.
+We flatter ourselves, believing we can trust our instincts, but in most cases this belief is false.
 Malicious people know how to unobtrusively insert themselves into our lives.
 For this reason, it is imperative that individuals be grounded in wisdom and spiritual discernment.

 What is Spiritual Discernment?